Harrison-BC/wellington-transit/data/full/readme.txt

-nz-coastlines-and-islands-LINZ.json file sourced from https://data.nationalmap.co.nz/layer/36572-island/ as collection of Shape files.
+nz-coastlines-and-islands-LINZ.json file sourced from LINZ as collection of Shape files.
 This was then converted to a JSON file using the website: https://mapshaper.org/

-<b>Greater Wellington Regional Council</b>
+Sourced from Greater Wellington Regional Council: wellington_roads.txt
-wellington_roads.txt

-<b>Metlink</b>
+Sourced from Metlink:
 route_shapes.txt
 routes.txt
 stop_pattern_trips.txt